EnricoPiacenza/Experimental_Robotics_Assignment2/README.md

 ## Mapping and Navigation 🚗💨

 ### Mapping
 In order to map the unknown environment, we decided to use the SLAM algorithm.
-The Simultaneous localization and mapping, also called SLAM, is a method used for autonomous vehicles that builds a map and localize the vehicle in that map at the same time.
+Simultaneous Localization and Mapping (SLAM) is a method used for autonomous vehicles to build a map and localize themselves within it simultaneously.
 In order to allow its implementation, we decided to add the Lidar plugin on the robot model.
 This sensor is able to create a local map through a laser, detecting obstacles and the traversable areas of the environment during its navigation.
-While exploring the environment, the robot tries to build a global map of the environment based on the hystory of the local maps.
+While exploring the environment, the robot tries to build a global map of the environment based on the history of the local maps.
 This is the link of the package used: [https://github.com/CarmineD8/slam_toolbox](https://github.com/CarmineD8/slam_toolbox)

 ### Navigation
 The navigation system works with action server able to navigate a robot in the environment.
 Also from the theoretical perspective, the ROS2 navigation stack is not very different from the ROS one The bringup_launch.py file loads the parameters stored in the nav2_params.yaml file, and starts the navigation_launch.py launch file which, on its turn, activates all action servers for managing the robot’s navigation.
 This is the link of the package used: [https://github.com/CarmineD8/navigation2](https://github.com/CarmineD8/navigation2)